kjinho/in-dexter-toa/in-dexter.typ

+// in-dexter-toa, Copyright 2025 Jin-Ho King
+// Use of this code is governed by the License in the LICENSE.txt file.
+// Revised for generating a table of authorities for legal citations
+// 2025-12-13
+// - When given the "initial" as a string, use the full string (not the initial letter) as the grouping title.
+//   This change allows creation of a single index with different groups for "Cases", "Statutes", "Rules", etc.
+// - Use dot leaders to separate the index entry and the page numbers.
+// - If an index entry appears on more than five pages, display _passim_ instead of the list of pages.

 // Copyright 2023, 2024 Rolf Bremer, Jutta Klebe
 // Use of this code is governed by the License in the LICENSE.txt file.
 // For a 'how to use this package', see the accompanying .md, .pdf + .typ documents.